Introduction

 - Dust Removal

-- Thoroughly vacuum to eliminate all sawdust from the floor and surrounding areas.
+- Thoroughly vacuum to remove all sawdust from the floor and surrounding areas.

-- Use a tack cloth to wipe down the floor, ensuring any remaining dust is collected.
+- Use a tack cloth to wipe down the floor, ensuring any leftover dust is picked up.

 Applying the Finish